How to Determine Your Baseline for Health

 If you’re new here, you might not realize how much science has uncovered about the Gut-Brain connection.
 The microbes that thrive inside our gut have a lot to say about how we feel, the foods we crave, and the health of our brain.
 Determining trends in how you regularly feel might work as a new way to touch base with your gut and neurological health.

-Pro Tip: If you’re unsure what type of signals might be contributing to your mental state, check out our blog article on the Gut-Brain Axis and learn more about how gut health impacts mental disorders like anxiety, depression, and others.
+If you're unsure what type of signals might be contributing to your mental states, check out our article on the Gut-Brain Axis and learn more about how gut health impacts mental health, contributing to feelings of anxiousness, sadness, and others.

-How often do you feel low, or depressed?
+How often do you feel low, or anxious?

 When was the last time you had a good day?